Vadzim-Stsiapanau/spark_demo/README.md

 ### Winutils.exe

 Windows users need also install winutils.exe to work with Spark.
 Go to this page https://github.com/steveloughran/winutils.
+You can find winutils.exe in hadoop-<version>\bin.
 If you don't find your version here, find it in another sources.
-For the versions that are like mine, winutils is always in folder.

 ### Unpacking